Assessing fitness to drive for seizures and epilepsy

 Important caveats to the above cases

-There are a number of additional requirements outlined in the Standards, that someone in the above circumstances must also meet in order to be eligible to return to driving earlier.
+There are a number of additional requirements outlined in the Standards, that someone in the above circumstances must also meet to be eligible to return to driving earlier.

 For example, someone with ‘safe seizures’ must not have had any other seizure type in at least two years, Professor Somerville explains.